etcgroup/aloe/README.md

    by the classifier.
 * *feature_values.csv*: A CSV spreadsheet with the features extracted from every training instance, if the `--feature-values` flag was used.
 * *rocs/Fold N.csv*: If `--roc` was used, CSV spreadsheets containing the ROC curves for each fold of cross validation.
+* *test_sets/Fold N.csv*: If `--test-sets` was used, CSV files containing labeled test data will be exported for each round of cross validation.

 **Files in the output directory may be overwritten.**